shiroyasha/blog-source/source/posts/the-importance-of-a-good-shell-prompt.html.md

 - the current directory (in this case _tmp_)
 - the authority level (`$` for normal users, `#` for admins)

-These are very valuable information when you enter the system for the first time, or when you SSH into an unfamiliar remote server.
+These are valuable information when you enter the system for the first time, or when you SSH into an unfamiliar remote server.
 However, for a local development environment, it contains too much information that we don't really care about (hostname and username for example).

-This is very the power of the shell comes handy.
+This is where the power of the shell comes handy.
 If we don't like something, there is usually a really simple, _scriptable_, way to change it.
 In the case of the prompt, we want to modify the `PS1` environment variable.
 For exercise sake, we will remove the username and the hostname from our `PS1` variable.